-Applicants may revise and resubmit previously rejected applications, which NEH will assess using the same criteria as others in the current competition.
+Applicants may revise and resubmit previously rejected applications, which NEH will assess under the same criteria as others in the current competition.

-Prior NEH award recipients may request support for a new or subsequent stage of the same project.
-NEH will assess these applications using the same criteria as others in the current competition.
+Prior recipients may request support for a new or subsequent stage of the same project.
+NEH will assess these applications by the same criteria as others in the current competition.